An introduction to delivery pricing

 How the delivery pricing system works

-There are many different ways that you can customise your delivery rates.
-You can customise them so only certain rates show in certain circumstances, or you can choose to only create certain rates in specific delivery zones.
+There are many different ways that you can customize your delivery rates.
+You can customize them so only certain rates show in certain circumstances, or you can choose to only create certain rates in specific delivery zones.
 You can also create many different rates for one zone to give your customers choices for delivery.

 Delivery rates based on price

-As a customer adds products to their basket the system automatically calculates the total cost of the products.
-You can choose to set delivery rates based on the total value of the customer’s basket.
+As a customer adds products to their cart the system automatically calculates the total cost of the products.
+You can choose to set delivery rates based on the total value of the customer’s cart.

 Delivery rates based on weight

-As the customer adds products to their basket the system will also automatically calculate the weight of the products if you have set a weight for them.
-You can choose to set delivery rates based on the total weight of products in the customer’s basket.
+As the customer adds products to their cart the system will also automatically calculate the weight of the products if you have set a weight for them.
+You can choose to set delivery rates based on the total weight of products in the customer’s cart.